p10588/X/readme.md

 ### For WaveVR

-- Open project setting -> XR
+- Open project setting -> XR Plug-in Management -> Android Setting -> WaveVR (checkbox)
+- Open Build Setting -> Build.
+If Build on Device use Buld and Run

 ### For Oculus

-- Open project setting -> XR
+- Open project setting -> XR Plug-in Management -> Android Setting -> OpenVR (checkbox)
+- Open Build Setting -> Build.
+If Build on Device use Buld and Run